Unable to come into our store? Get your spa maintenance products and accessories on Spa Pools Online. Details »

 1. Hidden costs: The upfront price of a spa pool, whether new or used, only ever tells part of the story.
 You also need to consider delivery and installation costs, running costs (power, water and chemicals), and potential repair and replacement part costs.
 Buying used means you won’t enjoy the support and assistance of a spa pool dealer on any of these fronts, which makes it more difficult to understand the true cost of your used spa.

-2. A lack of warranty: Spa pool warranties only apply for a limited time, and will usually be voided if the spa is unsold.
+2. Lack of warranty: Spa pool warranties only apply for a limited time, and will usually be voided if the spa is unsold.
 Unless you buy a genuine used spa pool from a dealer, you probably won’t enjoy a warranty.

 3. Diagnosing issues: You can’t just ‘pop the hood’ of a spa pool.
 Accessing and inspecting the mechanics of the spa will often require expert knowledge.
 Again, buying used from a dealer will ensure the spa has been checked over.